20 Adenoid Cystic Carcinoma (ACC) Clinical Trials Recruiting Now (May 2026): NOTCH, ADC, B7-H4, Carbon Ion, Salivary

 - TrkA expression — target for VMD-928 trial.
 NTRK fusions (rare) are druggable with larotrectinib or entrectinib.

-Only 17 ACC trials on ClinicalTrials.gov — we search 70+ by including salivary gland and solid tumor trials too.
+Only 20 ACC-specific trials on ClinicalTrials.gov — we search 70+ by including salivary gland, head & neck, and rare-solid-tumor basket trials too.

 Find Matching Trials